starfederation/datastar/sdk/ruby/README.md

 #### Concurrent streaming blocks

 Multiple `stream` blocks will be launched in threads/fibers, and will run concurrently.
-Then their updates are linearized and sent to the browser.
+Their updates are linearized and sent to the browser as they are produced.

 ```ruby
 # Stream to the browser from two concurrent threads